oliveris/psn-tech-test/README.md

 1. SQL file provided sets `title`, `date` and `channel_name` to nullable fields which seems odd when YouTube have these as mandatory fields
 2. The SQL file also doesnt show the relationship one to many between `channel` and `video`
 3. Naming on the columns could be improved:
-    a.
-Naming a column `date` is not great practice as it is not difining anything about the data you are entering, would be better setting it to `published_at`
+    1. Naming a column `date` is not great practice as it is not difining anything about the data you are entering, would be better setting it to `published_at`
-    b.
-Naming the column `channel_name` inside the `channels` table, could just call it `name` as we know we are already inside the `channels` table
+    2. Naming the column `channel_name` inside the `channels` table, could just call it `name` as we know we are already inside the `channels` table
 4. Couldn't find a better way to batch these YouTube API calls to minimise the amount of requests being sent

 ### Improvments